Have you ever wondered what the difference between a bill and an expense is in QuickBooks?

 Entering an Expense into QuickBooks

-In the menu that opens click “Expense” in the Vendors column.
+In the menu, click “Expense” in the Vendors column.

-In this example, I’m creating an expense for $100 worth of burgers purchased at Bob’s Burger Joint.
-This was paid at the time of purchase from a checking account.
+In this example, I’m creating an expense for $100 of burgers purchased at Bob’s Burger Joint.
+The money was paid from a checking account at the time of purchase.

 Let’s see what this looks like in the Profit and Loss report.

-To view the Profit and Loss report click on Reports in the left-hand menu and then “Profit and Loss.”
+To view the Profit and Loss report, click on Reports in the left-hand menu and then click “Profit and Loss.”

 I can see that I have $100 in Meals and Entertainment expenses.

-If I viewed any reports in QuickBooks that show upcoming bills this expense would not be there.
+If I view any QuickBooks reports showing upcoming bills, this expense will not be there.

-To see upcoming bills we’ll view the Accounts payable aging summary report.
+To see upcoming bills, view the Accounts payable aging summary report.

 The easiest way to get to this report is to search for it from the Reports screen.